RaymondNwambuonwo/Code-Differently-Front-End-Track/JavaScript/Object Oriented Lab.md

 **Prompt 16:** Add an owner of `phone1` named `John` using bracket notation and print owner to the console.

 **Prompt 17:** Add an owner of `phone2` named `Jane` using dot notation and print owner to the console.

+## Submission
+You will need to submit a pull request for submission.